 - 6 oz. dark chocolate (at least 60% cocoa), broken or cut into 1" pieces

-- 1 tsp flaky sea salt to sprinkle on chocolate
+- 1 tsp flaky sea salt to sprinkle on chocolate optional

 Preheat oven to 350° F.

 Place flour, brown sugar, cornstarch, and salt in a food processor and blend briefly to combine.
-Place butter pieces in the food processor and pulse until mixture resembles a fine meal.
+Place butter pieces and vanilla in the food processor and pulse until mixture resembles a fine meal.
 Add toffee pieces and briefly pulse until mixed through.